Ian Aird: James IV Association of Surgeons

 In 1957, on the occasion of his being made an honorary fellow of the American College of Surgeons, Aird, together with Dr J William Hinton and Professor Sir John Bruce founded the James IV Association of Surgeons.
 Hinton was a surgeon at Bellevue Hospital, New York City and Chief of Surgery, at the Postgraduate Hospital, New York City and Bruce was Regius Professor of Clinical Surgery in Edinburgh.
 It was so named as Bruce had just learned that he had been elected president of the Royal College of Surgeons of Edinburgh, which had received royal endorsement of its charter from James IV, King of Scots in 1506.
 The Association is an international surgical society which aims to promote education and strengthen ties between surgeons around the world.
 Aird was elected first president of the association.

 For many years he was a Council member of the Royal College of Surgeons of England, and served on the Court of Examiners, examining in many centres around the world.
 He also travelled widely as guest lecturer or surgical visitor to surgical departments around the globe.
+In 1950 he was elected a member of the Harveian Society of Edinburgh and he served as president in 1958.